Travelling in Europe

 You’ll need to renew your passport if either:

-- there’s less than 3 months left on your passport when you travel
+there’s less than 3 months left on your passport at any time while you’re travelling - check your passport to find out when it expires

-- your passport is 10 years old or more the day after you leave the country - count this from the date your passport was issued
+your passport is 10 years old or more on the day you enter the EU country - count this from the date your passport was issued

 Get travel insurance